discourse/discourse-custom-topic-list-ads-component/README.md

-# Custom topic list ads
+# Custom ads

-Create custom text ads to display on the Discourse topic list.
+Create custom text ads to display on the Discourse topic list and between posts.

 This currently supports [Plausible](https://plausible.io/) for impression tracking.
 Note that you'll need to make sure the relevant Plausible scripts are present, for example: